Blog Tips & Tricks

 • Look for errors in the theme files, particularly single.php, page.php, or custom templates used by the page/post.

-Step 4: Roll Back the Theme
+Step 4: Roll back the theme

 • Use the WP Rollback plugin to restore the previous theme version.

-Error 404 is a common issue that arises after transferring a WordPress site to a different domain or hosting provider.
 This indicates that the server was unable to locate the requested page or resource.
-In some cases, this problem happens if the htaccess file isn’t modified properly (which controls the server’s operations).
+In some cases, this problem happens if the htaccess file isn’t appropriately modified (which controls the server’s operations).

-Step 1: Update Permalinks
+Step 1: Update permalinks

 • Go to Settings > Permalinks and click Save Changes to refresh the permalink structure.

-Step 2: Search and Replace Old URLs
+Step 2: Search and replace old URLs

 • Use a plugin like Better Search Replace to update all database references from the old domain to the new one.